MightyCall Mobile MightyCall Mobile AppGoogle Play

 NICE

-Nice is one of the few IVR vendors who has jumped aboard the AI train, as much of their sales pitch is around the fact that they offer it.
-With the AI, agents can receive coaching in real time and help to address customer complaints.
+Nice is one of the few IVR vendors that has jumped aboard the AI train.
+So much so that their sales pitch is based on the fact that they offer it.
+With AI, agents can receive real-time coaching and help address customer complaints.

 Why we picked it

-Nice’s AI is something others do not offer, and while it may perhaps be a bit too early to completely rely on AI, it is still an interesting proposition that they offer, and one worth looking into, especially if you have just hired a lot of new hands who may need extra support.
+Nice’s AI is something others do not offer.
+While it may be a bit too early to rely on AI completely, they offer an interesting proposition and one worth looking into.
+Especially if you have just hired many new hands who may need extra support.

 Best for